balzack/databag/doc/backlog.md

 **Contacts:** support selective sharing of details like phone number and address

-**Albums:** support sharing of photo albums and allow for commenting
+**Albums:** support selective sharing of photo albums and allow for commenting

 **Desktop Apps:** destop app versions of the databag client